jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-For my first milestone, I finished building the chassis and wiring the electrical components of the hexapod.
-First, I attatched the servo discs to the acrylic chassis.
-This was very time consuming, as there were 18 discs to attatch and the self threading screws were very tight.
-After that, I attatched each servo motor to a segment of the hexapod's legs and attatched the arm of each servo motor to a servo disc.
-I connected each of the servos to the control board, and attatched a connecter to the control board's power pins.
+For my first milestone, I built the chassis of the hexapod and and finished wiring the electrical components.
+First, I attatched the 18 servo discs to the acrylic chassis and the legs of the hexapod with self threading screws.
+The servo discs are used to securely connect the servo motors to the body and legs of the hexapod.
+After connecting each of the servos to the control board, I soldered connector wires to allow an external battery to power the hexapod.
 With the addition of an acrylic backboard, the chassis was complete.

 ![Hexapod top view](Milestone_1_Top_View.jpeg)